Just off the highway in Capulin, NM is a volcano.

 Capulin, NM is interesting because it is the only “hill” for MILES and MILES.
 It is in the middle of nowhere.
 The Capulin volcano hasn’t erupted in years…58,000 to be exact.

 I thought it would be fun to make a volcano at home.
-Today’s experiment is from Oh, Yuck! by Joy Masoff.
+Today’s experiment is from Oh, Yuck! (affiliate link) by Joy Masoff.
 This experiment is called The Amazing Exploding Zit.
 Since my youngest is five and thankfully not dealing with acne, we are modifying it and re-naming it The Gross Volcano.

 Building a Volcano